nus-cs2103-AY2122S1/tp/docs/UserGuide.md

 ***

-# 4. Beginner's tutorial
+# 4. Beginner's Tutorial

 Welcome to TutorAid's beginner's tutorial!
-Here, you will learn how you can use some of our commands to manage the details of your students and lessons on a day-to-day basis.
+Here, you will learn how you can use some of our commands to manage the details of your students and lessons on a day-to-day basis :smile:

 If this is your first time launching TutorAid, you will be able to see that some sample data has been provided to you.
 For this tutorial, let's assume that you tutor the student(s) shown in the Student Panel and that you offer the lesson(s) shown in the Lesson Panel.

-### Step 1: Adding a student
+### 4.1: Adding a student
 {:.no_toc}
 First, imagine a new student, John Yeo, has just approached you for your tutoring services, and you wish to record down his students details in TutorAid so that you can keep track of his details and refer to them when needed.
 Furthermore, John Yeo has also given you the following details:
 * John's phone number: 98765432